babashka/sci/doc/ai/adr/0014-cljs-js-codegen-tier.md

    (`.-innerHTML`, `.-onclick`) constantly.
 Needs a `:iset` analyzer arm under `:unrestricted` and the emitter arm; error/`this` semantics are simpler than :imeth (a plain assignment, no call).
+8c. **More escape sources, ranked by real-world payoff** (each escapes to the interpreter and forces its body into array mode; correct today, just slower):
+   - `throw`: no AST arm, so `(throw ...)` escapes — and it co-occurs with the now-compiled `:try`, so a compiled try whose body throws still has an escaping throw inside.
+Very common; cheap arm (emit `throw` with the interpreter's rethrow-with-location).
+   - `set!` beyond field write: dynamic var `(set! *v* x)`, mutable deftype field in a method.
+No `set!` arm at all.
+   - `binding` / `with-redefs`: dynamic-scope special forms, no AST.
+Common in real programs; needs push/pop-thread-bindings emission.
+   - interop in a SANDBOXED ctx: the whole interop family is gated on `:unrestricted`, so a plain-sci embedder compiles none of it.
+Bigger job (config-aware permission, so `:closed` still wins) — see the unrestricted follow-up above.
+   - `try` under an interrupt-fn ctx: `:try` only attaches when there is no interrupt-fn (the #1044 finally-masking stays interpreted). bb-style ctxs escape every try.
+   Low value, fine as escapes forever: `deftype`/`defrecord`/`reify`/ `defprotocol` in a body, `lazy-seq`, `def`/`var`/`quote` in expression position, ctor/static-call via a runtime-resolved class.
+Whole-fn fallbacks (fn not jitted at all): varargs, `this-as`, multi-arity, `^:async`, `with-meta` fn, macro fn.
 9. **Direct method call for static interop**: DONE for `:jsstatic`.
 It emitted `Reflect.apply(C[method], C[class], [args])`; a jitted `(fn [] (Math/sin 3))` ran 139ms/1e7 vs 40ms native (3.5x), while a